-Do you host holiday parties at your home?
+Do you host parties during the holidays?
 As you may know, there are many things to do before hosting a party.
-It’s not just prepping the food or getting the table ready.
+It's not just prepping the food or getting the table ready.
 Those are tasks that need completing the day of the party.
-I’m talking about the things to do before the day of the party to help you keep your stress at bay.
+I'm talking about the things to do before the day of the party to help you keep your stress at bay.
 This post will help you get everything ready for your upcoming holiday party.

 Start with organizing your kitchen.

 1st Day: Go through each cabinet.

 2nd Day: Take out everything from the pantry and check for expired or opened packages.